near-ndc/gov/framework-v1/elections-voting.md

 - Only matters if there is a tie at the very tail.
 - Options: a) extend number of seats, b) reduce number of seats, c) tie break session - elections only for people at tie.
   - Tie break session with reduced voting period (eg 2 days)
+  - Option c) is selected to execute Tie Braeks.

 In case of a Tie Break, the elections period will be extended and new proposals will be added by the Elections Commission to setup the tie break.